Trump asks SEC to mull half-year corporate filings vs. quarterly

-WASHINGTON (Reuters) - U.S. President Donald Trump said on Friday he has asked the U.S. Securities and Exchange Commission to study the impact of allowing companies to file reports with the financial regulator every six months instead of every quarter.
+NEW YORK/WASHINGTON (Reuters) - U.S. President Donald Trump said on Friday he had asked the U.S. Securities and Exchange Commission to study the impact of allowing companies to file reports with the financial regulator every six months instead of every quarter.

 “That would allow greater flexibility & save money,” he said in a post on Twitter on Friday.